-Dr. Pepper - Dunkle Distributing in Jefferson City donated 24 two-litres of Dr. Pepper products, 573-635-4007.
+Dr. Pepper Dunkle Distributing in Jefferson City donated 24 two-litres of Dr. Pepper products and 24 juice boxes.

 Missouri American Water is sponsoring The World Bird Sanctuary at Earth Day.

-Silver Dollar City in Branson donated four 2015 admission passes to Silver Dollar City, 877-823-2704.
+Silver Dollar City in Branson donated 4 admission passes for the 2017 season.

 The Department of Natural Resources sponsors and hosts the event at the Capitol each year.
 Activities included information booths, games and displays about the environment.
 Many other state and federal agencies join the department and bring additional environmental displays and exhibits to the event.